 There are tens of thousands of unique android devices out there, almost all of them have a slightly different rooting method.
 So, in this article we’re going to look at everything you need to know about rooting your android phones and take a high level view of the steps you need to follow.

 First of all, we need to acknowledge the risk involved in rooting your phone.
 For popular models, such as the Samsung S series or the Nexus models, you will usually find very active communities based on rooting these specific devices (on reddit, XDA etc.) as well as long term support from popular custom ROMs like the Lineage OS (previously CyanogenMod).
-For such devices there is very little risk in rooting your devices, so long as you follow the steps accurately.
+For such devices there is little to no risk in rooting your devices, so long as you follow the steps accurately.

 If your devices aren’t very popular, then rooting becomes a bit tricky.
 For these devices it is of utmost importance that you completely understand the rooting process (which is why we’re here), are capable of debugging any errors that may occur and obtain your rooting method from a reputable source.